How to Taste Olive Oil

 - Medium oils, meaning oils with a slightly more tempered fruity note, will work everywhere, especially when used in cooking.

 Once you are tasting and eating, look at how each piece of food works (or doesn’t work) with the oil.
 Is there some sort of contrast?
 Is it a good or bad one?
 Is there harmony – does one flavour overwhelm or mask the other?
 Is it all balanced?
-These are questions you can ask yourself and your guests as you delve into the exciting world of olive oil tasting.
+These are questions you can ask yourself and your guests as you delve into the exciting world of learning how to taste olive oil.